grover/homebridge-callmonitor/README.md

-# Homebridge Plugin to monitor calls via AVM Fritz!Box
+# Homebridge Plugin to monitor calls

 Accessories created by this platform provide a contact sensor, which is opened for every incoming or outgoing call.
 A use for this could be to automatically turn down the volume of played back music to be able to recognize the ringing phone.